ops4j/org.ops4j.pax.wicket/README.md

 ## Build PAX-WICKET

-PAX-WICKET uses [Apache Maven](http://maven.apache.org) as it's build system.
+PAX-WICKET uses [Apache Maven](http://maven.apache.org) as its build system.
 Simply checkout the sources and run "mvn clean install".
 This will build PAX-WICKET, the samples and run all integration tests.

 ## Code on PAX-WICKET